nealarmachinejam/delta-demo/README.md

 # delta-demo
-This demo for Git and github class
+This demo for Git and github class.